 What is the Lean Methodology?

-The Lean Startup method teaches you how to drive a startup-how to steer, when to turn, and when to persevere-and grow a business with maximum acceleration.
+“The Lean Startup method teaches you how to drive a startup-how to steer, when to turn, and when to persevere-and grow a business with maximum acceleration.”

-Rather you should have Build-Measure-Learn feedback cycles where you test your initial assumptions with a small investment quickly by building a sample of your startup’s product, the MVP or Minimum Viable Product and keep investing more in small doses until until you’ve validated your product’s Product Market Fit.
+Rather you should have Build-Measure-Learn feedback cycles.
+You test your initial assumptions with a small investment quickly by building a sample of your product – the MVP (Minimum Viable Product).
+After that, you keep investing more in small doses until you’ve validated your product’s Product-Market Fit.